tyler-maxwell/mtg-collection-catalog/README.md

   - used to get [card image](https://www.reddit.com/r/magicTCG/comments/31v0n4/website_or_api_to_get_mtg_card_images/cq57ihi/)
 - count
   - number
+  - **_if count equals zero when CardDeck is updated the card is removed from its associated array in Deck model_**
 - note
   - string

 ## Development Notes
 - Card Information